vladimirmukhin/aws-interview-questions/Readme.md

 1. What governance and logging options are avilable on AWS?
 2. What tools can be used in order to discover compromised AWS resources?
 3. What steps should be performed in case of having an instance compromised?
+4. What encryption options are available in AWS?
+How to decide what encryption option is needed for a particular case?
+5. What steps should be performed in order to encrypt an EC2 instance that already exists?
+6. What steps should be performed in order to share encrypted EBS snapshot with another AWS account?

 <h3> Amazon CloudFront </h3>